dlang/DIPs/DIPs/1NNN-SB9.md

 The code below will determine from that variable whether or not to print the backtrace.

-        import core.stdc.stdlib : getenv;
-        import core.stdc.string : strcmp;

         /**
-         * A new user-defined evironment variable is used to decide whether to print
+         * A new evironment variable (if set by a user) is used to determine when to print
          * the stack backtrace.
-If the variable exists and it is set to 1, then the backtrace
+If the variable exists, and it's value is set to 1, then the
-         * is printed.
-If variable does not exist, or if it does exist but it's value is
+         * backtrace is printed.
+If the variable 'does not' exist, or if it 'does exist' but
-         * set to anything other than 1, then the default is to not print the backtrace.
+         * it's value is set to anything other than 1, then 'the default' is to not print the
-         * NOTE: This changes previous behaviour of always printing the stack trace.
+         * backtrace.
+NOTE: This changes previous behaviour of always printing the backtrace.
          */
+        import core.stdc.stdlib : getenv;
+        import core.stdc.string : strcmp
         char *btOp = getenv("DLANG_BACKTRACE");
         if (btOp != null)
         {